OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *codeblock*

-> The codeblock is executed, any variables declared inside the codeblock will only be accessible inside the codeblock.
+> The statement codeblock *codeblock* is executed, any variables declared inside the codeblock will only be accessible inside the codeblock.

 `loop` *codeblock*

-> An "infinite loop" which executes codeblock repeatedly.
+> An "infinite loop" which executes the statement codeblock *codeblock* repeatedly.
 The only way to exit the loop is via a `return` statement (or an error).

 `while` ( *condition* ) *codeblock*

 > Like a loop, except *condition*  (which must be an expression of type `bool`) is evaluated before each iteration, and the loop terminates if *condition* is found to be false.
+> *codeblock* must be a statement codeblock.

 `if` ( *condition* ) *codeblock* ([`else` [*elsecodeblock* | *if statement* | *if let statement*]])?